rhagelstrom/BetterCombatEffects/README.md

 * **TempHP Reduction is Damage**
   * Default: on
   * For purposes of determining if something should happen if an actor takes damage.
 When off, if an actor takes damage that reduces their Temp HP only and NOT their HP (takes wounds), that reduction is not considered damage.

+###Changelog BCE Gold
+  * Save vs Condition - Saves against conditions will automatically be granted adv/dis based on the traits of the actor making the saving throw.
+  * Ongiong Saves (ADV) (DIS) - (ADV)(DIS) can be added to BCE ongoing saves to grant advantage or disadvantage
+  * DUR: (N) - Dynamically set the duration of the effect at time of add
+  * SAVERESTL - Perform ongoing save on long rest
+  * SSAVES, SAVEEE - Perform ongoing save on the source of the effects turn.
+  * EEFFINIT: (N) - Set the inititive of the effect on add
+  * Replace FGU [] Tags - Tags like [PRF][LVL][CLASS] can now be defined in the NPC sheet effect list as (PRF)(LVL)(CLASS) to process as expected
+  * (DE) - Will disable the effect on use
+  * SDC - Can be written as [SDC] or (SDC)
+  * DMGRR,DMGAT,DMGDT now accept damage and range types as filters
+  * (E) - Will remove the effect when the source of the effect drops to 0 HP